hfp/libxstream/samples/stencil/README.md

     OMP_PROC_BIND=spread OMP_PLACES=cores ./stencil.x -n 512

-With the ZYX layout the kernel is compiled twice, clamping a gather that leaves the grid and reading it out of the halo, and the grid selects between them exactly as the device does per launch.  `STENCIL_PADDED` forces one case and then compiles only that one:
+The kernel is compiled once per combination the run may ask for, and `stencil_configure` selects between them, which is how the environment variables below keep working without a JIT:

+    STENCIL_BF16S    wavefield storage limbs (1 = single BF16, 2 = two)
+    STENCIL_FP16S    IEEE FP16 wavefield storage (0/1)
+    STENCIL_HALO     halo padding size per axis
+    STENCIL_METHOD   operator method (needs STENCIL_CPU_COMPACT below)

+Four storage formats times the two boundary treatments (clamp the gather, or read it out of the halo, which the grid decides as on the device) are built by default.
+The compact operators add the three narrower radii:

-    make OCL=0 CPUDEF="-DSTENCIL_LAYOUT=2 -DSTENCIL_PADDED=1"
+    make OCL=0 CPUDEF="-DSTENCIL_CPU_COMPACT=1"

-A halo needs a caller that owns padded buffers (`ctx->halo`), because the sample aliases its host and device buffers; `STENCIL_HALO` is refused.
+That is 32 instances instead of 8, about 260 KB of code.
+Asking for a combination the build does not carry is an error naming the flag to rebuild with, never a silent substitution.  `STENCIL_PADDED` forces the boundary treatment and then compiles only that half.

+BF16S costs about 8% against FP32 and FP16S about 3x, because the FP16
+conversion does not vectorize in the C89 mode `PEDANTIC=2` selects.

 ## Usage